tomekszafranski/ZX48K-AllInOne/README.md

 **Turbo Sound extension**

 Turbo Sound extension is based on original work of [NedoPC](http://www.nedopc.com/TURBOSOUND/ts.php) however, no output amplifier is used.
 Turbo Sound gives you 6 channels output.
-Both Yamaha YM2149F or AY-3-8910 chips can be used.
+Clock divider is included so both Yamaha YM2149F or AY-3-8910 chips can be used.
 Channel mapping is ABC.
-Stereo output is always available through additional jack connector.
+Stereo output is available through additional jack connector.
 Mono TV sound can be selected by jumper (instead of output from vLA82S+ that has built-in write-only AY-compatible sound generator).
-Turbo Sound operation can be tested with AYtest_0.2.tap program.
+Turbo Sound operation can be tested with AYtest_0.2.tap program (author unknown, but big thanks!).

 **Kempston joystick interface**